Advanced Robotics for Manufacturing Institute

 Roboticscareer.org is the only national resource that highlights training that has been vetted by industry experts and provides the skills needed for a career in robotics for manufacturing.
 The intended audience includes education seekers - both new to the workforce and those who want to upskill, employers, and education providers.

-ARM Endorsement
+ARM

 Program

 The ARM Institute Endorsement Program is designed for educational providers, offering courses that map to the Industry 4.0 Competency Framework and Robotic Career Pathways designed by the ARM Member Consortium.
-Organizations apply for this special recognition and are awarded the Endorsement after meeting or exceeding several compliance areas.
+Organizations apply for this recognition and are awarded the Endorsement after meeting or exceeding several compliance areas.

 Mill 19